 There used to be a time when Rockstar would publish a new Grand Theft Auto game nearly every year.
-That’s a far cry from the current release schedule, which consists of multiple Grand Theft Auto V re-releases, but that hasn’t stopped us from thinking about the next installment, which has yet to be officially announced.
-Sure, we’ve got GTA: San Andreas for Oculus Quest 2 and Grand Theft Auto: The Trilogy – The Definitive Edition to look forward to, but what about Grand Theft Auto 6?
+That’s a far cry from the current release schedule, which consists of multiple Grand Theft Auto V rereleases, but that hasn’t stopped us from thinking about the next installment, which has yet to be officially announced.
+Sure, we’ve got Grand Theft Auto: The Trilogy – The Definitive Edition to enjoy in the meantime, and GTA: San Andreas for Oculus Quest 2 to look forward to, but what about Grand Theft Auto 6?

-Technically, GTA 6 might not even exist since it hasn’t been confirmed by Rockstar, but it’s highly likely it’s in development.
-Several reports have claimed it is, indeed, in the works, and with that in mind, what do we know about this game?
+Several reports have claimed GTA 6 has, indeed, been in the works for a while.
+With that in mind, what do we know about this game?
 When can we expect to play it?
 How will it compare to previous entries?
 Which platforms will it come to?
 Here, we’ll break down everything we know about Grand Theft Auto 6.

 - Grand Theft Auto: San Andreas is coming to VR

 - The 10 best games like Grand Theft Auto

 - All Grand Theft Auto games, ranked

 Grand Theft Auto 6’s release date hasn’t been officially announced by Rockstar yet, so it’s unclear when it will launch.
 However, numerous leakers and reporters have claimed it will launch sometime in 2024 or even later.
 One such leaker is Tom Henderson, who has a good track record, and covers Call of Duty, Battlefield, and GTA.

 I'd openly bet anyone that claims to have "insider information" $1000 that it will release 2024-2025.